-We are developing processes to measure the values New Zealanders have for the marine environment.
+We developed ways to measure the values New Zealanders have for the marine environment.

 Aotearoa New Zealand’s marine environment has abundant natural resources that could benefit the country’s economy.
 It also has significant social, cultural and spiritual value for generations of New Zealanders.

 The way we govern and manage our marine environment needs to acknowledge and accommodate Māori and community concerns, views and values, as well as resource use.
 To do this, we must stocktake our natural capital, define values – social, environmental, cultural, spiritual and economic – and indicators of the marine economy.

 We developed processes to measure the values New Zealanders have for the marine environment.
 Our research sought to nurture connections between multiple non-monetary values, investment and the marine environment.